Gout Gout

-Gout Gout (/gaʊt gaʊt/) (born 29 December 2007) is an Australian sprinter.
-He is the Oceanian record holder in the 200 metres, with a time of 20.02 seconds set in 2025.
+Gout Gout (/gaʊt gaʊt/; born 29 December 2007) is an Australian sprinter.
+He is the Oceanian record and world under-20 record holder in the 200 metres, with a time of 19.67 seconds set in 2026.

 Early life and background

 Gout was born in Ipswich, Queensland, as one of seven children to Dinka parents from South Sudan, who moved to Australia two years before he was born.
-According to Gout's father Bona, when he and his wife Monica fled South Sudan for Egypt, before moving to Australia, the family name, which was originally pronounced //gwɔt// (romanised as "Guot" or "Gwot"), was misspelled during transliteration from Arabic.
+According to Gout's father Bona, when he and his wife Monica fled South Sudan for Egypt, before moving to Australia, the family name, which was originally pronounced //gwɔt// (romanised as "Guot" or "Gwot"), was misspelled during transliteration from Arabic (غوت).
 "Gout", pronounced to rhyme with "pout", remains his official name.
-Gout's father has expressed a desire to change the name back to its original spelling to avoid connotation with the disease gout.
+Gout's father has expressed a desire to change the name back to its original spelling to avoid connotation with the medical condition gout.

-Gout attends Ipswich Grammar School in South East Queensland.
-In his younger years, Gout played soccer, before making the decision to focus on athletics.
+As of 2023, Gout attended Ipswich Grammar School in South East Queensland.
+In his younger years, he played soccer, before making the decision to focus on athletics.